caseynm/lab-1/README.md

 ## Contents

-This repository contains a single file, a script for gathering the basic configuration of the user from bash.
+This repository contains scripts which collectively come together to create a Portfolio in the Index.html file.